 Funding education is probably the most heavily debated topic in recent years, with both sides having equally strong views.
 Some say education is the state’s duty and a citizen’s right; others call it the individual’s responsibility.
 But the consensus is that school education is the government’s responsibility.

-We all know the quality of education in government schools and how the absence of competition has made them inefficient.
-Milton Friedman, in his book “Free to Choose" proposed an excellent solution: divide the total government expenditure on school education by the number of students.
+We all know the quality of education in government schools and how competition has made them inefficient.
+In his book “Free to Choose”, Milton Friedman proposed an excellent solution: divide the total government expenditure on school education by the number of students.
 Allow everyone to use their share to pay for school fees.
 The schools can then get the funds back from the government.
-The students would be wary of spending their coupons on bad schools, and this will foster competition between the schools.
+The students would be wary of spending their coupons on bad schools, fostering competition between the schools.
 Simple yet effective.

-Now, I don’t think it’s justified to put the burden of educational expenses to be placed on the government.
-A peasant earning a meagre income shouldn’t pay (indirectly) for the education of a future engineer who probably isn't going to help that peasant directly.
+Now, I don’t think it’s justified to burden the government with the educational expenses of college students.
+A peasant earning a meagre income shouldn’t pay (indirectly) for the education of a future engineer who probably will not help that peasant directly.
 Everyone who benefits from training should pay for it by themselves.
-In that spirit, a flexible payment method - like easy access to loans, or paying fees when we get jobs are the best solution.
+In that spirit, a flexible payment method - like easy access to loans or paying fees when we get jobs are the best solution.

-Not all students will be able to return, as not all will be employable.
-For those college programmes, the return rate can be higher, with an agreement with student to return higher to the fund back.
-These “colleges funds” will be valued by the market, taking into account most recent developments (assuming the efficient market hypothesis is true to an extent).
-Because they have their IPO once every year at the start of the academic term and are then traded, the colleges get their fees irrespective of fluctuations in the graduate’s job outlook.
+The return rate can be higher for those college programmes, with an agreement with student to return higher to the fund back.
+These “colleges funds” will be valued by the market, considering the most recent developments (assuming the efficient market hypothesis is true to an extent).
+The colleges get their fees irrespective of fluctuations in the graduate’s job outlook since these college funds will launch at the start of every academic year.
 The investors undertake all risks for the gestation period (when the student is in college).
 These risks are represented in the “returns” - what portion of their salary a graduate has to return.

-I’m also fairly confident this isn’t going to be implemented anytime soon.
-If we weren't able to pull off the coupons in school system despite their showcased success, I’m not so optimistic of this getting executed.
+I’m also reasonably confident this isn’t going to be implemented anytime soon.
+We couldn’t pull off the coupons in the school system despite their showcased success.
+I’m not so optimistic about this getting executed.